EOSIO/eosio.cdt/docs/06_how-to-guides/05_authorization/how_to_restrict_access_to_an_action_by_user.md

 [[info | Error message is not custom]]
 | Note that this time you can not customize the yielded error message, it will be a generic authorization error message.

-### 3. Using require_auth2
+### 3. Use require_auth2

-The below code is enforcing the action `hi` to be executed only by the account that is sent as parameter to the action and only if the permission used to sign the transaction is the 'active' one.
-In other words, if the same user is signing the transaction with a different permission (e.g. code, owner) the execution of the action is halted.
+The below code is enforces the action `hi` to be executed only by the account that is sent as parameter to the action and only if the permission used to sign the transaction is the 'active' one.
+In other words, if the same user uses the transaction with a different permission (e.g. code, owner) the execution of the action is halted.

 ```cpp
 #include <capi/eosio/action.h>